trawick/emptyhammock-project-template/docs/vagrant_server_setup.md

 ```

 (In this example, the port is 4568.)

+If necessary, assign a unique https host port number that is different
+from all the other Vagrant configurations on your development system.

 The URL for accessing the application in the Vagrant-managed server is
 thus `https://vagrant-myproject.com:4568/`.
 This uses a self-signed certificate,